 Natalie Diaz was born and raised in the Fort Mojave Indian Village in Needles, California, on the banks of the Colorado River.
 She is Mojave and an enrolled member of the Gila River Indian Tribe.
-Her first poetry collection, When My Brother Was an Aztec, was published by Copper Canyon Press (2012).
-She is a Lannan Literary Fellow and a Native Arts Council Foundation Artist Fellow.
-She was awarded a Bread Loaf Fellowship, a Hodder Fellowship, the Holmes National Poetry Prize, and a PEN/Civitella Ranieri Foundation Residency, as well as a US Artists Ford Fellowship.
-Diaz teaches at Arizona State University and the Institute of American Indian Arts Low Rez MFA program.
-She splits her time between the East Coast and the Mohave Valley, Arizona, where she works to revitalize the Mojave language.
+Her first poetry collection, When My Brother Was an Aztec, was published by Copper Canyon Press.
+She is a 2018 MacArthur Fellow, as well as a Lannan Literary Fellow and a Native Arts Council Foundation Artist Fellow.
+She was awarded the Holmes National Poetry Prize, a Hodder Fellowship, and a PEN/Civitella Ranieri Foundation Residency, as well as being awarded a US Artists Ford Fellowship.
+Diaz is the Maxine and Jonathan Marshall Chair in Modern and Contemporary Poetry at Arizona State University.

 New York Times, August 4th 2017: A Native American Poet Excavates the Language of Occupation